top of page

 • No showering or brushing teeth.

-• No use of any electronic devices (phones, computers, cameras) except a watch or alarm clock
+• No use of internet or electronic devices (no phones, computers, cameras) except as watch or alarm clock

 • No changing clothes, nor extra clothes.
 Wearing only the required attire.